checkeverything.ch

 Telecom

-Phone Repair Switzerland 2026: Costs, Providers & Warranty Guide
+Phone Repair Switzerland 2026: Costs & Warranty Guide

 11 min

-Phone Repair Switzerland 2026: Costs, Providers & Warranty Guide
+Phone Repair Switzerland 2026: Costs & Warranty Guide

 Key Takeaways

-• Screen repairs through official channels cost CHF 200-450 in Switzerland; third-party shops offer 30-50% savings
+• Screen repairs through official channels cost CHF 200-450 in Switzerland; third-party shops typically save 30-50%

-• iPhone 16 screen replacement without AppleCare+ ranges from CHF 199 (SE) to CHF 499 (Pro Max)
+• iPhone 16 screen replacement without AppleCare+ ranges from roughly CHF 169 (SE) to CHF 499 (Pro Max); with AppleCare+ the screen service fee is CHF 29

-• Samsung Galaxy S25 screen repair starts at CHF 289 through official service
+• Samsung Galaxy S25 screen repair starts at about CHF 289 through official service

-• AppleCare+ makes sense only if you are accident-prone or expect two or more screen repairs within two years
+• AppleCare+ pays off mainly if you are accident-prone or expect two or more screen repairs within two years

-• For devices older than three years, third-party repair or trade-in typically costs less than official service
+• For devices older than three years, third-party repair or trade-in usually costs less than official service

 Common Smartphone Repairs and Costs

-When your smartphone breaks in Switzerland, the repair bill can surprise you.
-Screen replacements commonly run CHF 200-450 through official channels, and that is before you consider battery or water damage repairs.
-Understanding what you will actually pay before you walk into a shop helps you make better decisions and avoid unnecessary costs.
+When your smartphone breaks in Switzerland, the repair bill can catch you off guard.
+Screen replacements commonly run CHF 200-450 through official channels, and that is before battery or water-damage work.
+Knowing what you will actually pay before you walk into a shop helps you decide calmly and avoid overpaying.

 Screen Replacement: